Megwana/Megwana/README.md

 ## 📚 Education:

+### Code Institute - Full-Stack Software Development

+Graduated 31/12/2023 with a Diploma in Full-Stack Software Development (Advanced Frontend)

 ### University of Sussex - Politics and International Relations

 Achieved a 2:1 degree in Politics and International Relations; enhancing my analytical and critical thinking skills.

-### Code Institute - Full-Stack Software Development

-Expected Diploma: [2023]
-Currently pursuing a diploma in Full-Stack Software Development.

 ## 🌈 Passions Beyond Code :